Official Raspberry Pi VPN Server with Access Server

 After installing the openvpn-as package, the initial configuration runs.
 When it completes, take note of the Admin UI and Client UI addresses and the randomly generated password for your admin user, openvpn.

-In a web browser, enter the URL and click through the security message.
+Enter the URL in a web browser and click through the security message.
 The security message appears because Access Server uses a self-signed certificate.
-You have the option of loading your own valid certificate in the web interface later on.
+Later, you can load your own valid certificate in the web interface.

 Sign in with the openvpn user and password.
 After reading and accepting the EULA, the first screen is Activation, where you can paste your subscription key.

 You can use up to two concurrent connections to test every Access Server feature for free.
 Grab a free activation key from our website.
 Then, paste the key and click Activate.
-When you’re ready for more connections, it’s easy to increase your connections on our site and the change reflects automatically on your Access Server.
+When you’re ready for more connections, increasing your connections on our site is easy, and the change reflects automatically on your Access Server.

 The final step is to connect VPN clients to your Raspberry Pi running Access Server.
 Download the pre-configured clients directly from the Access Server’s Client Web UI:

-1. Enter the IP address or FQDN of your server into a web browser.
+Enter your server's IP address or FQDN into a web browser.

-3. Download the OpenVPN Connect app for your OS and install it.
+Download and install the OpenVPN Connect app for your OS.

 OpenVPN Connect is our free VPN client.
 Your Client Web UI provides pre-configured OpenVPN Connect apps to download.
 You can also download only a connection profile and import it into a VPN client such as OpenVPN Connect or any other compatible OpenVPN client program.